Retailers must take steps to ensure safe and consistent customer experiences delivered via the cloud.

-Retail is constantly evolving.
-To stay ahead retailers need to know the hot trends before they emerge.
-You don’t want to miss industry insider Justin Honaman’s annual look at the top retail tech trends to watch in the New Year.
+For those that survive and thrive post 2020, technology will be at the heart of all parts of the business.
+To stay ahead, retailers need to know the hot trends for 2021.
+You don’t want to miss industry insider Justin Honaman’s 8th annual look at the top retail tech trends to watch in the New Year.